-Two options are available: Auto or Manual.
-The Award Plug and Play BIOS has the capability to automatically configure all of the boot and Plug and Play compatible devices.
-If you select Auto, all the interrupt request (IRQ) and DMA assignment fields disappear, as the BIOS automatically assigns them.
-But if you have trouble in assigning the interrupt resource automatically, you can select Manual to set which IRQ and DMA are assigned to PCI/ISA PnP or legacy ISA cards.
+The Award Plug and Play BIOS has the capability to automatically configure all of the boot and PnP compatible devices.
+If you select Auto (ESCD), The IRQ, DMA and Memory Resources items will be disabled, as the BIOS automatically assigns them.
+But if you have trouble in assigning the interrupt resources automatically, you can select Manual to set which IRQ and DMA are assigned to PCI/ISA PnP or legacy ISA cards.